nschlia/ffmpegfs/INSTALL.md

 		--enable-libxvid \
 		--enable-libx264

-Fix the complaints by configure, i.e. install the required development packages, then
+Fix the complaints by configure, i.e., install the required development packages, then

 	make install